 Obviously, such an interface is absolutely unacceptable, simply because in the majority of use cases developers don't care at all, which API type the specific coffee machine runs.
 To avoid the necessity of introducing such bad interfaces we created a new 'program' entity, which constitutes merely a context identifier, just like a 'recipe' entity does.
-A program\run\id entity is also organized in this manner, it also possesses no specific properties, being just a program run identifier.
+A program_run_id entity is also organized in this manner, it also possesses no specific properties, being just a program run identifier.

 But let us return to the question we have previously mentioned in Chapter 15: how should we parametrize the order preparation process implemented via third-party API.
-In other words, what's this program\execution\endpoint that we ask upon the API type registration?
+In other words, what's this program_execution_endpoint that we ask upon the API type registration?

-Out of general considerations, we may assume that every such API would be capable of executing three functions: run a program with specified parameters, return current execution status, and finish (cancel) the order.
-An obvious way to provide the common interface is to require these three functions being executed via a remote call, for example, like this:
+Out of general considerations, we may assume that every such API would be capable of executing three functions: run a program with specified parameters, return the current execution status, and finish (cancel) the order.
+An obvious way to provide the common interface is to require these three functions to be executed via a remote call, let's say, like this:

 '''

 // This is an endpoint for partners

 // to register their coffee machines

 // in the system

 PUT /partners/{id}/coffee-machines

-{

 "coffee-machines": [{

 "id",

 "order_execution_endpoint": {

 "program_run_endpoint": {

 / Some description of

 the remote function call /

 "type": "rpc",

 "endpoint": <URL>,

 "format"

 "program_state_endpoint",

-"program_stop_endpoint"
+"program_cancel_endpoint"

+}

 }, ...]

 '''

-NB: doing so we're transferring the complexity of developing the API onto a plane of developing appropriate data formats, e.g. how exactly would we send order parameters to the program\run\endpoint, and what format the program\state\endpoint shall return, etc., but in this chapter, we're focusing on different questions.
+NB: doing so we're transferring the complexity of developing the API onto a plane of developing appropriate data formats, e.g. how exactly would we send order parameters to the program_run_endpoint, and what format the program_state_endpoint shall return, etc., but in this chapter, we're focusing on different questions.